Kale and Red Onion Savory Breakfast Squares

 - When I updated the recipe I bought a one-pound bag of chopped kale (and used half of it).
 See instructions in the recipe below if you need to chop up kale leaves.

-- I washed and crisped the 8 oz. chopped kale in my salad spinner, but you don’t absolutely need to do this with kale from a bag.
+- I washed and crisped the 8 oz. chopped kale in my salad spinner, but you don’t always need to do this with kale from a bag.
 If you wash the kale, be sure to spin really dry (or dry with paper towels.)

 - Chop up half of a small red onion.